RidaHajjAli/In-Memory-RAG/README.md

 ## How It Works

 1. **Data Ingestion**:
-   - The application reads data from CSV and PDF files.
+   - The application reads data from CSV, PDF, Word, and Excel files.
    - Text is split into chunks, and embeddings are generated for each chunk.

 2. **Indexing**: